br0kend/react/docs/docs/integrating-with-other-libraries.md

 [Try it on CodePen.](http://codepen.io/gaearon/pen/PmWwwa?editors=0010)

 This technique is not limited to Backbone.
-You can use React with any model library by subscribing to its changes in the lifecycle hooks and, optionally, copying the data into the local React state.
+You can use Reacc with any model library by subscribing to its changes in the lifecycle hooks and, optionally, copying the data into the local React state.